ITISFoundation/osparc-simcore-clients/docs/md/tutorials/BasicTutorial.md

 ## Setup

 To setup the client, we need to provide a username and password to the configuration.
 These can be obtained in the UI under [Preferences > API Settings > API Keys](http://docs.osparc.io/#/docs/platform_introduction/main_window_and_navigation/user_setup/profile?id=preferences).
 Use the *API key* as username and the *API secret* as password.
 For security reasons, you should not write these values in your script but instead set them up via environment variables or read them from a separate file.
-In this example, we use environment variables
+In this example, we use environment variables which will be referred to as "OSPARC_API_KEY" and "OSPARC_API_SECRET" for the rest of the tutorial.

 ```python